Quantum ergodicity and scrambling in quantum annealers: Chaos in the unitary evolution operator

 We thus focus on $U(2T)$ and ask: how similar is the structure of its egenstates $\{|\mu_l(2T)\rangle\}_l$ as seen in the plane $(\langle H_{\rm M}\rangle, S_{A})$ to that of a chaotic Hamiltonian?
 Here $H_{\rm M} = H(0) = H(2T)$ defines the natural energy scale.
-In Fig.~\ref{fig:figure3}c we show $S_{A}$ of all the $\{|\mu_l(2T)\rangle\}_l$ as function of their mean energy $\langle H_{\rm M}\rangle$ for a system of $N=14$ spins.
-This way of displaying $S_{A}$ unveils a structure with strike similarity to that of a nonintegrable (quantum chaotic) Hamiltonian~\cite{Kliczkowski2023}, in stark contrast with the expectation that the cyclic ramp must recover the structure of the integrable initial Hamiltonian $H_{\rm M}$.
+In Fig.~\ref{fig:figure3}c we show $S_{A}$ vs $\langle H_{\rm M}\rangle$ for all the $\{|\mu_l(2T)\rangle\}$ for a system of $N=14$ spins.
+Clearly the data follows a curve with all the characteristics of the $S_A$ vs $E$ curve of a chaotic Hamiltonian described before.
+In particular, we observe a concave shape with a maximum at the mean energy; we provide a semi analytical form for this function in App.~\ref{app:ee_eigenstates}, together with an analysis of the expected behavior of the mean and variance of $S_A$ for the ``mid-spectrum'' eigenstates (see App.~\ref{app:ee_eigenstates} for details).
 Further, the structure seen in Fig.~\ref{fig:figure3}c shows clear emergent energy sectors which can be classified into low-energy, bulk, and high-energy, distinctions which are absent in the forward-ramp unitary.

+Physically, then, we observe sharp difference between evolutions stemming from the the forward and cyclic annealing schedule.
+While the forward dynamics is described by a unitary process which is fully chaotic across all energy scales, the cyclic dynamics shows an emergent structure in which low- and high-energy eigenstates states deviate substantially from the typical chaotic predictions.
+As we will confirm in the next section, this deviation can be linked to adiabaticity in those parts of the energy spectrum.

-The lack of adiabaticity in the bulk of the spectrum is evident in the preceding analysis.
+We also note that the lack of adiabaticity in the bulk of the spectrum is evident in the preceding analysis.
 A system evolving in perfect adiabatic fashion should connect every eigenstate of $H_{\rm M}$ to itself after the cyclic ramp.
 Thus, in the $S_A$ vs energy diagram, one would observe that only discrete values of $\langle H_{\rm M}\rangle$ are present (in this case, this would be $N+1$ distinct eigenvalues).
 In contrast to this, we find the values of $\langle H_{\rm M}\rangle$ appear to be continuous in value, particularly near $\langle H_{\rm M}\rangle\approx0$.

 To complete our investigation of the structure of eigenstates of $U(2T)$, we look into the behavior of $S_{A}$ as a function of the system size $N$.
 In Fig.~\ref{fig:figure4}a we show $S_{A}$ vs $\langle H_{\rm M}\rangle$ for all the eigenstates of $U(2T)$ for systems with $N=8,10,12,14$ (purples, greens, blues, black, respectively).
 We find that, even for the smallest size considered, signatures of a structure resembling that of a nonintegrable Hamiltonian are noticeable.
 We thus study $S_{A}(N)$ in terms of an energy density $E_{\rm d} = \langle H_{\rm M}\rangle/N \in[-1, 1]$.
 We bin the $E_{\rm d}$ axis into small energy-density windows $E_{\rm W} = [E_{\rm d} - \Delta E_{\rm d}, E_{\rm d} + \Delta E_{\rm d}]$, whose size is chosen as to not have empty windows.
 For each system size we count the number of eigenstates inside a given energy-density window $N_{\rm W} = |\{S_{A}(\epsilon) : \epsilon\in E_{\rm W}\}|$ with $|.|$ indicating the cardinality of the set, and compute the energy-window averaged $S_{A}$, that is $\left.\overline{S_{A}}\right|_{E_{\rm W}} = \frac{1}{N_{W}}\sum_{\epsilon\in E_{\rm W}}S_{A}(\epsilon)$.
 Finally we regress the energy-density window averaged $S_{A}$'s to a linear model, that is, $\left.\overline{S_{A}}\right|_{E_{\rm W}}(N) \leftarrow aN + b$ with $(a,b)$ the regression coefficients.